-Andy is 26 years old now.
-He still lives at home with us, his mom and dad, two cats, and a dog.
+Andy is 28 years old now.
+He lives at home with us, his mom and dad, two cats, and a dog.
 He can understand most of what people say, but is usually too anxious to let you know.
 He will cover his face whenever someone walks into the room – even his mom or dad!

-Andy attends a supported work program most days, and the minute he is out of the house, we rush off to work at FRAXA.
+Andy attends a supported farm program most days, and the minute he is out of the house, we rush off to work at FRAXA.
 We don’t know what the future holds, but we hope for great things for Andy.
 We try to teach him basic skills to increase his independence in the future, but realistically, we don’t leave him alone for even 15 minutes at this point.
-What do you call a babysitter when you need care for a 25-year-old?
+What do you call a babysitter when you need care for a 27-year-old?

 August 15, 2014:

 Learn more, on NPR Morning Edition, reported by Jon Hamilton: